 API owners can manage and monitor clients' usage of their APIs from the Workato UI.

-API Management is accessible from the Tools menu.
-Once in the main API Management screen, select the "Clients" tab to create and manage API clients.
+The API Platform tool is accessible from the Tools menu.
+Once in the main API Platform screen, select the "Clients" tab to create and manage API clients.
 A typical screen would look like this:

 Create API Client